thibaultduponchelle/thibaultduponchelle.github.io/_posts/2025-05-05-Back-from-the-PTS-2025.md

 Finally, [STIGTSP](https://metacpan.org/author/STIGTSP) and [LEONT](https://metacpan.org/author/LEONT) shared with me some hardening TODO items or WIP pull request for PAUSE and I accepted to handle some and help for others.

 ## /me and the venue
-When I arrived on site on Wednesday 30 april, but late (around midnight).
-I was immediately welcomed by some night owls in the lobby.
+When I arrived on site on Wednesday 30 april, it was late (around midnight), but I was immediately welcomed by some night owls in the lobby.

 I did not know that at that time, but the lobby was about to become a very important place of the summit where people would gather before going outside for lunch or for long discussions around Perl technical or social stuff.

-The next day, I discovered the conference/hack rooms where we would spend 9AM to 7PM (at least).
+It's the next day that I discovered the conference/hack rooms where we would spend 9AM to 7PM (at least).

 ![venue](/assets/images/pts2025/venue.jpg)

-From the outside, it looks like very much a peaceful environment.
+From the outside, it looked like very much a peaceful environment.

 ![peaceful](/assets/images/pts2025/serenity.jpg)